teou1/lifeboat_linux/README.md

+## Fork from Teo

+I wanted to compile the project myself and discovered the scripts contain many many mistakes.
+I fixed some of them and deleted some other files.
+Compilation time on a very weak Intel N6000 processor with only 4 threads is about 30 minutes.
+Otherwise you can download directly the executables from Hugochinchila releases, if you trust them.
+I have neither checked them nor tested them, since compilation from source (which you know is clean and secure) takes several minutes on a decent machine.

+My primary motivation was to be able to fsck the filesystem in case of, for example, power loss, withouth needing live usb system for this.
+But the "distro" includes oder filesystem and partitioning tools so can actually do more.

+You have to of course also think how you will start your efi file.
+You can make an efi variable, chainload from some bootloader, etc. What i personally did is installing a UEFI shell as the fallback uefi executable (the default entry in BOOT/bootx64.efi) and navigate from there to my other subfolders and efi files with simple cd and ls commands.
+Note that in an efi shell you will only have US keyboard layout!!
+You can get a uefi shell from every linux edk2-shell package or directly from Tianocore.

 ## Lifeboat Linux

 Live linux distro combined in one ~35MB file.
 Runs as a EFI binary so it should run on any UEFI computer (PC or Mac) without installation.
 Just copy one file to EFI system partition and boot.